vari-sh/RedTeamGrimoire/README.md

 ## 🔮 Contents of the Grimoire 🔮

-🪞 Doppelganger – Mirror the soul of LSASS, clone its essence, and conceal the stolen memory beneath layers of arcane obfuscation.
+🪞 [Doppelganger](./Doppelganger) – Advanced LSASS Dumper with PPL Bypass.
+Clone lsass.exe, dump it stealthily, and exfiltrate credentials under a veil of arcane obfuscation.

-💀 HollowReaper - Pierce the soul of a process, hollow its core, and resurrect it with your own shellcode.
+💀 [HollowReaper](./HollowReaper) – Process hollowing ritual.
+Pierce the shell of a benign process and inject your custom payload within.

-🕯️ TGTConjuring - Summon the phantom of Kerberos to bypass authentication by injecting someone else's essence into your soul.
+🕯️ TGTConjuring - Conjure Kerberos TGTs from the void.
+Inject tickets to impersonate users across the domain.

-🧟 NecroMirror - Reflect the shadow essence of the system and steal SAM, SECURITY, SOFTWARE and SYSTEM from the shadow world.
+🧟 NecroMirror - Reflect system shadows.
+Dump SAM, SECURITY, SOFTWARE, and SYSTEM from Volume Shadow Copies.

 🩸 SoulDumper - Rip the spirit from LSASS and claim its secrets.